The Optimal Use of Astrology Software

 1. A Basic Understanding of Your Computer System.

-The first thing all astrologers need to learn, according to the astrology software firms, is how to use your computer.
-If you don't know how to use Windows (or the Mac System software), you cannot optimally use any of your programs, astrological or otherwise.
-Read the manual, have a friend tutor you, or take a computer class.
-Learn how to create shortcuts, save files to a CD or DVD disk, and install new software.
+According to the support crew at most astrology software firms, the first thing all astrologers need to learn is how to use your computer.
+If you don't know how to use Windows (or the Mac OS), you cannot optimally use any of your programs, astrological or otherwise.
+Watch YouTube about Windows or Mac OS, have a friend tutor you, and/or take a computer class.
+Learn how to create shortcuts, save files to a flash drive (or CD or DVD), and install new software.
 It won't take much time and you'll enjoy your programs all the more, as a result.

 Realize that both the operating system (e.g. Windows) and all of your programs come with excellent help screens that pop up before your eyes when you hit the F1 button or Help menu selection.
 This "online help" can be searched to find the answers to your questions and to teach you how to perform various tasks.

-Many astrology programs include full program manuals in the software itself.
-You can access this manual by clicking on the Help item at the top right of your menu.
-In many cases, this built-in manual is much more extensive than the printed manual that comes with the program, and you can also search it for specific works, e.g. like progressions, to find where in the program you can find each feature.
+Many astrology programs include full program manuals built into the software itself.
+You can access this by clicking on the Help item at the top right of your menu.
+Using the built-in help allows you to search it specific words, e.g. progressions, to learn where in the program you can find each feature.

 2. Protecting Your Computer and Data